Bikomwangi/Supermarket.Marketing.Strategies/README.md

 This section entails reducing the dataset provided to a low dimensional dataset using PCA

 And, performing feature selection through the use of the unsupervised learning methods

+# Part.3.Association.Rules

+This section, creating association rules that will allow us to identify relationships between variables in the dataset.
+This section uses a separate dataset that comprises of groups of items that will be associated with other